-However, I was wrong.
-The only thing they were interested in was my ‘EXPERIENCE of using the Data Analytics Tool ‘ not my ‘QUALIFICATION’.
+But I was wrong.
+They were only interested in my experience of using the Data Analytics Tool, NOT my Qualification.
 This was a HUGE LESSON in my life – People will hire you for your skills and how you express yourself and not merely your qualification.

 Getting into this team opened up a new career path for me.
 After spending some time, I joined another Big 4 as a senior consultant in their forensic practice.
 Again, qualification didn’t matter as much as the experience that I had gained in the earlier firm.